 What is the deadline for Early Bird pricing

 Coffee with a Designer

-This is a great way to ease into the process of hosting a SFDW event.
+This is a great way to ease into the process of hosting a SFDW event, and morning and early afternoons are underutilized during the week.
 You determine the location of the meetup which can be a coffee shop, public space or co-working venue — be creative!
 This is also the most intimate format as it can include one-on-one meetups or small groups.
-We recommend capping participants at 12.
+We recommend capping participants at 12-15.

 EARLY BIRD FEE TO APPLY: $99

 The organized Studio Crawl is a fan favorite and we devote two entire evenings to it during SFDW.
 Participating studios are selected by SFDW advisors based on what they think will make the best experience for attendees.